Learning German is easy, fun and I want to show you how to pick it up fast.

 For example, I’m interested in music.
 So I started reading interviews with German musicians.

-From these resources, I picked up all kinds of fantastic vocabulary and phrases I wouldn’t have found anywhere else.
+As a result, I picked up all kinds of fantastic vocabulary and phrases I wouldn’t have found anywhere else.

-Five: Break Things Down
+Five: Break Big Steps Down Into Smaller Missions

 Since a lot goes into learning a language, it’s important to segment the steps.